agnostic-apollo/tudo/site/pages/en/projects/docs/usage/index.md

 variable that is to be exported by the 'tudo' command depending on priority set.
-The priority is set based on '-a|-A|-AA' or '-t|-T|-TT' flags, and if flags are not passed, then the priority for bin paths in `$PATH` variable is given to termux paths followed by android paths if executable canonical path is under '$TERMUX__ROOTFS' directory, otherwise to android paths followed by termux paths.
+The priority is set based on '-a|-A|-AA' or '-t|-T|-TT' flags, and if flags are not passed, then the priority for bin paths in '$PATH' variable is given to termux paths followed by android paths if executable canonical path is under '$TERMUX__ROOTFS' directory, otherwise to android paths followed by termux paths.